Last Updated on November 18, 2020 by Scott

 There are a number of portable generators with noise ratings below 60 dB.
 For reference, 60 dB is about the same noise level as restaurant chatter or office noise.

 It’s important to note, though, that the dB levels of the generators at a 1/4-load does not tell you how loud the generator can potentially be.
 The noise level of any generator will increase as you add load.

 As the wattage goes up, so does the noise.

-Many generators have an eco-mode which offers more fuel capacity and efficiency, but this mode also typically will result in the quietest operation.
+Many generators have an eco-mode, like the Honda EU2200i, which offers more fuel capacity and efficiency, but this mode also typically will result in the quietest operation.